 How to clear your cache in Google Chrome

-To clear out the cache created in Google Chrome, the process is simple, fast and essentially the same on both PC and Mac computers.
+Clearing out the cache created in Google Chrome is a simple and fast process that’s essentially the same on both PC and Mac computers.

 Not a Google Chrome user?
 Next up is Firefox.